NCAR/NCEPlibs/README.md

 The libraries are built and installed with

-> ./make_ncep_libs.sh -s MACHINE -c COMPILER -d NCEPLIBS_DIR -o OPENMP -a COMPILEALL
+> ./make_ncep_libs.sh -s MACHINE -c COMPILER -d NCEPLIBS_DIR -o OPENMP [-m mpi] [-a COMPILEALL]

+It is recommended to install the NCEPlibs into their own directory, which must be created before running the installer.
 Further information on the command line arguments can be obtained with

 > ./make_ncep_libs.sh -h